d-mindlin/blog_maker/README.md

 This is a basic blog creator.
+Code comes from class taken at "https://www.udemy.com/course/automated-software-testing-with-python/".
 Integration, System, and Units tests for the site can be found in the corresponding subdirectories.